-A high-level review was undertaken with particular focus on some key areas of the 2021 policy.
+A review was undertaken with particular focus on some key areas of the 2021 policy.
 The following changes have been incorporated into the 2024 policy:

-- Stormwater updated Te Kuiti Urban and Rural rating areas to better reflect the stormwater infrastructure. - Water Supply Rates Harmonisation No change, continue to pause harmonisation due to rates affordability, uncertainty around the formation of a Regional Council Controlled Organisation for water and wastewater delivery and the planned implementation of metered waters. - Roads and Footpaths implementation of a differential on the district roading rate to fund the damage to local roads from forestry operations (to be recovered from the forestry landowners). - Library, Building Control, District Promotion, Economic Development, Aquatic Centre Change funding mix to align with other General Rate/UAGC funding activities, includes the removal of the District Development and Aquatic Centre rates. - General Rate/UAGC Adjustment Each year we will add all General Rate and UAGC rated costs together and then determine the level of the UAGC (not to exceed the 30% limit detailed in legislation) to split the two rates until the desired mix of rates is achieved. - Emergency Management - function has moved from Leadership to Regulatory - Gallagher Community Centre new function under Community Facilities
+- Stormwater updated Te Kūiti Urban and Rural rating areas to better reflect the stormwater infrastructure. - Water Supply Rates Harmonisation No change, continue to pause harmonisation due to rates affordability, uncertainty around the formation of a Regional Council Controlled Organisation for water and wastewater delivery and the planned implementation of metered waters. - Roads and Footpaths Implementation of a differential on the district roading rate to partially fund the damage to local roads from forestry operations (to be recovered from the forestry landowners).
+Further analysis of the impact of forestry operations will continue during the 2024/25 financial year in conjunction with direct engagement with forestry operators and property owners.
+The expectation is that the funding of this activity will be further refined during the Annual Plan process for year two of the LTP. - Library, Building Control, District Promotion, Economic Development, Aquatic Centre Change funding mix to align with other General Rate/UAGC funding activities, includes the removal of the District Development and Aquatic Centre rates. - General Rate/UAGC Adjustment Each year we will add all General Rate and UAGC rated costs together and then determine the level of the UAGC (not to exceed the 30% limit detailed in legislation) to split the two rates until the desired mix of rates is achieved. - Emergency Management function has moved from Leadership to Regulatory - Gallagher Community Centre new function under Community Facilities